gvwilson/sensibleadventures/shapers/shapers.md

 cameras,
 a microphone (for hearing),
 and a speaker (for communicating).
-The player can then give it two more features from the list below, *or* three more features as long as it takes a penalty from the second list.
+The player can then give it two features from the list below, *or* three features as long as it takes a penalty from the second list.

 #### Robot Features